mraniki/tt/README.md

  - Push your order signal manually or from system like trading view webhook (via n8n or ngrok) to submit order with `sell BTCUSDT sl=6000 tp=4500 q=1%` for CEFI and DEFI (verified with Binance, Binance Testnet and ~~FTX~~ Kraken, BSC & pancakeswap, polygon and quickswap).
 If SL / TP or QTY are missing (e.g. `sell BTCUSDT`) values are defaulted
  - Disable or Enable trading process via `/trading` command
  - Query balance via `/bal` command and view it in formatted way
- - Query ticker price via `/p BTCB` or `/p btc/usdt` command to view last symbol price (USDT as basis)
+ - Query ticker price via `/q BTCB` command to view last symbol price (USDT as basis)
- - Query ticker price via `/c bitcoin` command to retrive coin info available on coingecko
+ - Query ticker price via `/coin BTC` command to retrive coin info available on coingecko
  - Switch between multiple CEX and DEX in one environment with prefix `/cexexchange name` or `/dex exchange name` (e.g `/cex binance`, `/cex kraken`, `/dex pancake`, `/dex quickswap`)
  - Switch between testnet and mainnet with `/testmode`
  - Support % of USDT balance for CEX order and DEX order